Photo above used courtesy of Helen Gordon, WWF SA

 Fertilisers are food for plants; they contain plant nutrients (nourishing substances), which all plants need to grow and stay healthy.

-There are 13 elements which plants take from the soil.
-Nitrogen (N), phosphorus (P), and potassium (K) are used in relatively large amounts.
-Sulphur (S), calcium (Ca), carbon (C) and magnesium (Mg) are also often required.
+Plants take carbon (C) from the air and 12 elements from the soil: Nitrogen (N), phosphorus (P), and potassium (K) are used in relatively large amounts.
+Sulphur (S), calcium (Ca), and magnesium (Mg) are also often required.
 Zinc (Zn), iron (Fe), manganese (Mn), Boron (B), copper (Cu) and molybdenum (Mo) are other elements.

 The soil provides most of the nutrients needed, and shortages can be overcome by using carefully chosen fertilisers.
 It would be wasteful to apply a nutrient if your soil already has sufficient.